cloudbank-project/image-research-computing-tutorial/README.md

-# Research Computing on a Cloud Image
+# CloudBank Solution Repo: Research Computing and Cloud Images

 This tutorial introduces a virtual machine ***image*** as a basis for research computing.